ACDguide/Governance/_sources/tech/permissions.md

 `chown` can only be used by an NCI system administrator.
 A request can be made to the NCI helpdesk and both the current and new owner should be cc-ed, occasionally NCI might also request the Lead CI of the project to authorise the transaction.
 ```

 In most cases just using the POSIX permission system is sufficient to handle who can view or write a specific file.
-The limitations of this system are obvious when there is the need to set different level of permissions for different groups of users.
+The limitations of this system are obvious when there is the need to set different levels of permissions for different groups of users.
-In that case the distinction between `other` and `group` might not be sufficient.
+In that case, the distinction between `other` and `group` might not be sufficient.

-An example of this is when managing a data collection at NCI, by NCI policy only users in the group can view a project's files.
-It is not allowed to have a `other` reading permission at the main project directory level.
+An example of this is when managing a data collection at NCI.
+NCI policy dictates only users in the group can view a project's files.
+It is not allowed to have an `other` reading permission at the main project directory level.
 This means that it is not possible to have only a subset of the group users (i.e., the data managers) having writing permission.
 This is where Access Control Lists (ACLs) enter into play, as with ACLs is possible to set permissions for a different group and/or user.
 In the data management context this usually happens by setting a writers group which can be joined by all the managers and then using ACLs to give this group writing permission.